Bluegrams/MiniAppManager/README.md

     // The second parameter specifies if the manager should be run in portable mode. man = new MiniAppManager(this, false);

-    // Fill some data used in the 'About' box. var baseUri = BaseUriHelper.GetBaseUri(this);
+    // (Optional) Fill some data used in the 'About' box. var baseUri = BaseUriHelper.GetBaseUri(this);
     BitmapSource img = new BitmapImage(new Uri(baseUri, @"/bluelogo.png"));
     man.ProductColor = Color.FromRgb(51, 85, 119);
     man.ProductImage = img;
     man.ProductWebsite = new Link("http://example.org", "Example.org");
     man.ProductLicense = new Link("https://opensource.org/licenses/BSD-3-Clause", "BSD-3-Clause License");

+	// Add any public property of your window with this method to let its state
+    // be saved when the application is closed and loaded when it starts. man.AddManagedProperty(nameof(this.OpenCount));

     // (Optional) Specifiy a list of cultures your application supports to fill a combo box
     // that allows switching between these.
 If this property is not specified,